AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/features/actions-in-the-msi-panel/choose-an-action-in-sales-insight.md

 title: Choose an Action in Sales Insight
 exl-id: 0e9d3bc0-ac0a-415b-9931-382c3c68cfe2
 ---
-# Choose an Action in Sales Insight {#choose-an-action-in-sales-insight}
+# Choose an Action in [!DNL Sales Insight] {#choose-an-action-in-sales-insight}

-The following actions are available from the Sales Insight drop-down in Salesforce Classic and Lightning:
+The following actions are available from the [!DNL Sales Insight] drop-down in [!DNL Salesforce] Classic and Lightning:

 * Send Marketo Email
 * Add to Marketo Campaign